A Stochastic Operator Framework for Optimization and Learning with Sub-Weibull Errors: Preliminaries

-The tails of a sub-Weibull r.v. become heavier as the parameter $\theta$ grows larger.
+\cref{lem:equivalent-sub-weibull} shows that the tails of a sub-Weibull r.v. become heavier as the parameter $\theta$ grows larger.
 Moreover, setting $\theta = 1/2$ and $\theta = 1$ yields the class of sub-Gaussians and sub-exponential random variables, respectively; see, \emph{e.g.}, \cite{boucheron_concentration_2013,vershynin_high-dimensional_2018}.
+The following lemma shows how the tail probability equation~\cref{eq:tail-probability} can be used to give high probability bounds.